liamdarmody/liamdarmody.com/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Liam Darmody
+title: Hello 👋
-tagline: Leading Product at VMware Pivotal Labs
+tagline: I'm on a mission to unlock human potential in the people I work with & through the experiences we create.
 featuredImage: /assets/liam-darmody-pmf2018.jpg
 cta:
   ctaText: Learn more
   ctaLink: /about
 ---
-I'm on a mission to unlock human potential in the people I work with & through the experiences we create.

-I'm currently working for VMware Pivotal Labs in London.
+I'm currently leading product at VMware Pivotal Labs in London.